Citrus cavaleriei

-The Ichang papeda's main claim to fame is its unusual hardiness.
+The Ichang papeda is notable for its unusual hardiness.
 With the exception of Poncirus trifoliata, it is the hardiest citrus plant, tolerating both moderate frost and damp conditions.

 Description

 Relatively rare in cultivation, the Ichang papeda is a large shrub or small tree, growing to 3–4.5 m, and produces a small, mandarin-like fruit.
 Leaves feature a broad petiole, and resemble the leaves of the yuzu and the kaffir lime in appearance.
 The fruit has a fragrant, but rugged rind, and may be oval, spherical, or flattened in shape, ripening to yellow or orange.
 It contains many large monoembryonic seeds and a small quantity of bitter or sour juice; some fruits lack juice entirely and are instead filled with a mass of pith and seeds.

 The Ichang papeda is occasionally grown as an ornamental plant.

 Hybrids

 The Ichang papeda has been hybridised with many other citrus varieties, notably to produce hybrids that are relatively cold-hardy.
 Many of these hybrids also have many culinary applications: